Stuart Forster, a North East England professional photographer, discusses wildlife and nature photography in Costa Rica.

 If you enjoy wildlife and nature photography then it’s likely you’ll love visiting Costa Rica.
 The central American country is one of the planet’s most bio-diverse habitats.

 The Pacific Ocean laps against Costa Rica west coast.
 The Caribbean Sea washes the eastern coastline of this country, which is 119 kilometres across at its narrowest point and 280 kilometres broad at its widest.
-Sandy beaches and world class surfing attract many travellers but for me the opportunity to view and photograph wildlife in its natural environment that was the chief appeal of visiting.
+Sandy beaches and world-class surfing attract many travellers but for me the opportunity to view and photograph wildlife in its natural environment was the chief appeal of visiting.

 Costa Rica’s rich biodiversity

 Despite having just 51,060 square kilometres of land, more than 500,000 species of animals can be found in Costa Rica.
 Remarkably, that’s around four per cent of all the world’s species.